Join the high-growth field of health care as a Certified Clinical Medical Assistant (CCMA) with training from Anne Arundel Community College.

 Students successfully completing CMA-300, CMA-301, CMA-302 and CMA-303 clinical courses, including all clinical psychomotor and affective competencies and providing proof of a current and active National Healthcare Association Medical Assistant Certification (CCMA) can apply and receive credit for the MDA-140 Clinical Medical Assisting 1 and MDA-142 Clinical Medical Assisting 2 credit courses.

-The total cost for the program is $4,249, which includes tuition, fees and NHA exam costs for Anne Arundel County residents.
+The program costs $3,199 which includes tuition, fees and NHA exam costs for Anne Arundel County residents.

 AACC is offering students in select programs the opportunity to enroll without the financial burden of paying for college.
-Eligible students can attend AACC with all tuition and fees paid through scholarships.
+Students who are eligible for the scholarship may attend AACC with all mandatory tuition and fees paid through scholarships.

 The Certified Medical Administrative Assistant (CCMA) program is fully supported by the Governor’s Emergency Education Relief (GEER) I and II Funds of the U.S. Department of Education.
 It is part of a financial assistance award totaling $364,000 for direct student aid for the fall 2021 term.